Are you acquainted with pork shoulder? No? Well, then you're in the right place.

 If you'd like to cook it even slower and lower, try 300 degrees, but adjust the cooking time accordingly.

-Having tested both recipes, I prefer the crock-pot method because more of the pork is submerged in the juice, which causes it to absorb more of the flavors.
+- Having tested both recipes, I prefer the slow cooker method because more of the pork is submerged in the juice, which causes it to absorb even more flavor.

-If you have the time and foresight, prep the pork by washing, drying, then making large slits or sockets all over the shoulder with a sharp knife.
-Rub the spices across the outside and inside the slits/sockets, wrap it tightly in plastic, then let it marinate in the fridge for 12-4 hours.
+- If you have the time and foresight, prep the pork by washing, drying, then making large slits all over the shoulder with a sharp knife.
+Rub the spices across the outside and inside the slits, wrap it tightly in plastic, then let it marinate in the fridge for 12-4 hours.
 This will give the pork shoulder a lot more of the spice flavor if you're slow cooking it in the oven.

-Question for Discussion: What's your favorite economical cut of meat to slow-roast?
-Answer in the comments section below.
+What's your favorite economical cut of meat to slow cook?